What can you do during your visit?

 The Center for Careers, Life, and Service (CLS) works to empower students and alumni to live, learn, and work with meaning and purpose.
 A CLS staff member will present about the variety of programs offered through their office, and answer your questions about what students can do to take advantage of all the opportunities and experiences at Grinnell that will help them determine their path through life.
 This session is open to parents and/or students and will last 30 minutes, and takes place only on Mondays and Fridays.

-Do you love music?
 Are you interested in playing music in college?
-At Grinnell, all Music department offerings (including free weekly lessons!) are available to all students, regardless of major.
-During your visit to campus, you are more than welcome to shadow a few minutes or the entirety of a music rehearsal with the Grinnell Jazz Ensemble, the Grinnell Latin American Ensemble, Grinnell Singers, or the Grinnell Symphony Orchestra.
+At Grinnell, all music department offerings (including free weekly lessons!) are available to all students, regardless of major.
+And our music department offers 13 faculty-led ensembles covering a wide variety of musical styles from around the world!
+During your visit to campus, you are more than welcome to shadow a few minutes or the entirety of a music rehearsal with the Grinnell Jazz Ensemble, Grinnell Singers, or the Grinnell Symphony Orchestra.

 Interested in the theatre arts?
 Come and see Grinnell theatre and dance in person!
-We invite you to observe a rehearsal of one of our main-stage spring semester shows at Grinnell: Shakespeare's Twelfth Night directed by Ellen Mease; or Dance Ensemble's Salt Marsh Suite.
+We invite you to observe a rehearsal of one of our main-stage Fall semester shows at Grinnell: Seamus Heaney's Burial at Thebes; or Dance Ensemble's Lilith.
 If you are interested in acting, dancing, choreographing, directing, writing, set design, light, sound, costume construction, or stage management while you are in college, this is an opportunity you don't want to miss!
-Theatre rehearsals begin at 7 p.m., Sunday through Thursday, in the Bucksbaum Center for the Arts in Flanagan Theatre; dance rehearsals are from 4:30–6:30 p.m., Monday through Thursday in the Bucksbaum Dance Studio.
+Theatre rehearsals begin at 7 p.m., Sunday through Thursday, in the Bucksbaum Center for the Arts in Roberts Theatre; dance rehearsals are from 4:30–6:30 p.m., Monday through Thursday in the Bucksbaum Dance Studio.

 Want to meet a faculty member, athletic coach, music director, or someone else on campus?
 Let us know and we’ll do our best to arrange it.
 If the person you’d like to meet with is unavailable, we will at least make sure that you’re able to connect with them via email.
 Check out our academic programs, as well as the faculty in each department.
 Faculty appointments are not available during the summer, or during mid-semester and final exam weeks, breaks and holidays, or weekends.